-Distinguished Names are made in accordance with the ETSI EN 319 412-1 and RFC 5280.
+Distinguished Names are made in accordance with the ETSI EN 319 412-1 and RFC 5280, and Baseline Requirements in case of SSL certificates.

 3.1.5 Uniqueness of Names

 All certificates issued under this policy have a serial number that provided them uniqueness.
 In case of SSL certificates, the domain name uniqueness is controlled by the Internet Corporation for Assigned Names and Numbers (ICANN).